rivertale/hand2/README.md

 ## Install
 Download pre-built x64 binaries from [release](../../releases/latest).
-You can also build from the source following instructions in [How to build](#how-to-build).
+You can also build from the source by following the instructions in [How to build](#how-to-build).

 ## Getting started
-hand2 runs on Windows, Linux, or Docker environments.
-To show usage, run the following command:
+hand2 can work with Windows, Linux, and Docker environments.
+To show the usage, run the following command:
 > Use Docker environment is recommended.
 - Windows: `.\hand.exe --help`
 - Linux: `./hand --help`
 - Docker: `docker/run.sh --help`

-### Create configuration
+### Create the configuration
 If there's no existing `config.txt`, run the program with any command creates a default configuration under the executable's directory.
 For example:
 ```
 ./hand config-check